artemave/artemave.github.com/_posts/2013-05-01-faster-android-emulator-with-android-x86-on-virtualbox.md

   - Android
 ---

+**UPDATE** _Setting up VirtualBox only makes sense on OSX.
+Lots of people suggested in comments that using KVM on Linux works just fine._

 A considerable amount of yak shaving, proportional to how big or new the next task is, normally accompanies my development activities.
 I am very new to Android development, so a lot of yak shaving has to happen before I start producing anything useful.

 This post itself is yak shaving and as such makes a good example of meta yak shaving (it is, and describes yak shaving).
 The described yak shaving is about speeding up android emulator, as you might have already guessed.